jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 # Optional command if you want to transfer the identity other than the default id_rsa
 ssh-copy-id -i identityname username@hostname
+# The identity is the name of the keypair you created
+# For example:
+ssh-copy-id -i ~/.ssh/id_ed25519_chapter09_key controller@192.168.33.5

 ```